Introduction to keys

 - Test environment: 20 users/day, unlimited actions, actions free to use

 For each of these two environments, we provide you with two different sets of keys with different nomenclature:

 - Production Account Publishable Key: pk_123456

 [info] Rolling keys

-If you think your keys have been compromised, at any point you can request for a new secret or publishable key for your account, by rolling your keys.
-Note that the previous key will no longer be authorised, and any API calls with the old keys will fail with 401/403 HTTP status code.
+If at any point, you think your keys have been compromised, send us a request for a new secret or publishable key for your account.
+We will roll your keys.
+Note that the previous keys will no longer be authorized, and any API calls with the old keys will fail with 401/403 HTTP status code.